 since January 2015 President of the German Shipowners’ Association (VDR)

-He is a member of the Advisory Committees of Norddeutsche Landesbank (NORD/LB) and classification society DNV GL.
-Furthermore, he is Board Member of the International Chamber of Shipping ICS and member of the Board of Trustees of the foundation “Schifffahrtsstandort Deutschland”.
+He is a member of the Advisory Committees of Norddeutsche Landesbank (NORD/LB) and classification societies Bureau Veritas and DNV GL.
+Furthermore, he is Board Member of the International Chamber of Shipping (ICS).

 Alfred Hartmann is Honorary Senator of the University of Applied Sciences Emden/Leer and supports the University’s Seafaring Department in Leer.
 Furthermore he is co-founder of the Maritime Competence Center MARIKO in Leer, which focusses on "green shipping".